HeatwaveStudios/portal/README.md

-# PORTAL SDK BASE
+# PORTAL WEBSITE SDK BASE
 This is an SDK base for Portal websites.
 Portal websites are pages with links to other websites.
 They are useful for people who own multiple websites and want to link them into one.
 Our child company, PHOENIX, uses this SDK base for their website Beatable Meat Portal.
 The site can be found at https://beatablemeat.github.io and the source code is at https://github.com/beatablemeat/beatablemeat.github.io

-## Just a quick notice...
-Some of the HTML documents within this SDK base are still personalised with Beatable Meat stuff.

 # POSTING IN THE ISSUES PAGE
 Please note that the issues page is not justs for literal *issues*, but you can request something to be added to one of the sites.
 One of the moderators of the repository will add a label to your post to identify what it is.